Posts

 Image

 Inside the old Holo-Krome building, made up of about eleven connected blocks at the far end of Brook Street along the west side of the rail line running between New Haven and Hartford, Connecticut, there wasn’t much left.
 After the company’s move to Wallingford, the place was pretty much empty.
 Most of the old machines had already been packed up and sent to the new facility.
 All that remained were piles of scrap metal scattered around the floor.
 The building was demolished in 2018.
 The building itself was something to see.
 Its sawtooth roof, complete with skylights, was a rare sight in today’s world of modern warehouses and factories.
 But this building wasn’t part of the sale.
 Environmental concerns and the high cost of upkeep kept it off the market.
 What stands out in this story is what happened next.
-Fastenal, the company that bought Holo-Krome’s machinery and inventory, had planned to ship everything to their big factory in Minnesota.
-But once they got a good look at who was still w...
+Fastenal, the company that bought Holo-Krome’s machinery and inventory, had planned to ship everything to its big factory in Minnesota.
+But once they got a good look at who was still wor...

 Acme Cotton Company Mill